AyaanTigdikar/Capstone/README.md

 •	What factors explain why some countries have been more successful than others? <br>
 •	What policy levers and institutional conditions support or hinder the transition? <br>
 •	How sustainable are these shifts in terms of fiscal revenues, employment and export diversification?
-How have they supported or hindered credit quality? <br>
+How have they supported or hindered credit quality?

 ## Data sources:
    The data used for this project comes from 3 sources: <br><br>